open-source-labs/Chronos/README.md

 #### _Kubernetes_

 The `kubernetes` folder includes a React frontend and an Express server backend, and the Dockerfiles needed to containerize them for Kubernetes deployment.
-The _launch_ folder includes the YAML files needed to configure the deployments, services, and configurations of the frontend, backend, and Prometheus server.
+The _launch_ folder includes the YAML files needed to configure the deployments, services, and configurations of the frontend, backend, Prometheus server, and Grafana.

 Refer to the [Kubernetes README](./examples/kubernetes/README.md) in the `kubernetes` folder for more details.